 Weapons Violations are defined as the violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as: manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing to or the possession of deadly weapons by minors; criminals, illegal aliens, and the mentally ill.
-Security encourages the BRCTC community to report to them all attempts to commit any of the aforementioned acts.
-Blue Ridge CTC is designated a GUN FREE ZONE, a policy strictly enforced by Security.
+Security encourages the college community to report all attempts to commit any of the aforementioned acts.
+Blue Ridge CTC is designated by the college President as a GUN FREE ZONE, a right provided that official by the State of West Virginia.
+This policy is strictly enforced by Security.